STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 The generated test instantiates caller class and calls the [method `markName(String name, StaticSourceFile file,int lineno, int charno)`](projects/closure/src/com/google/javascript/rhino/JSDocInfoBuilder.java#L205) with a null value as `name`.
 The `markName` method instantiates a new object from the callee class `TrimmedStringPosition` and passes the input parameter `name` to [one of its method (`setItem`)](projects/closure/src/com/google/javascript/rhino/JSDocInfo.java#L135).
 There is no limitation in the code or indication in the documentation, preventing passing a null value as `name`.
 The documentation of the [`setItem` method](projects/closure/src/com/google/javascript/rhino/JSDocInfo.java#L135) only mentions (and checks in the body of the method) that the string has no leading nor trailing space.

+__!
+New update:__ The bug is still in the latest version of the library.
+The documentation has not been updated nor the code has been changed.

 ## ST32

 [Stack trace](stacktraces.md#st32-f12):